What’s the secret creative geniuses share to come up with their remarkable ideas?

 Creativity and Productivity

 Because of the randomness in idea generation, having great ideas is not a task that can be approached directly.
 The only way to increase the likelihood of having great ideas is to increase the amount of ideas that you have at your disposal to form connections.
 Ideas, no matter how simple, are the raw materials for higher-level ideas.
 The more ideas you have, the more material your mind will have to associate and generate a good one.
-Nobel prize-winner Linus Pauling summarized this effective strategy in single a sentence:
+Nobel prize-winner Linus Pauling summarized this effective strategy in a single sentence:

 The best way to have a good idea is to have lots of ideas.